-For most Americans, their home and its environs are their most valuable assets.
 If you're a property owner in Michigan, you likely have two or three neighbors whose land borders yours.
-Surprising as it might seem, those neighbors might be able to gain legal title to pieces of your property under a legal concept called adverse possession.
+Surprising as it might seem, those neighbors might be able to gain legal title to pieces of your property under a legal concept called "adverse possession."
 And while potentially less likely, an unknown trespasser could also squat on your land and develop a "rightful" claim to legal ownership.

-To make sure that your land remains yours and that a neighbor can't take over a portion of it, you might wish to familiarize yourself with Michigan's laws on adverse possession.
-There might even arise an occasion when you yourself decide to assert an adverse possession claim, over land that you have been using for a long time, and therefore feel you've developed a right to own.
+To make sure that all your land remains yours, you might wish to familiarize yourself with Michigan's laws on adverse possession.
+There might even arise an occasion when you yourself decide to assert an adverse possession claim, over land that you have been using for a long time, and therefore feel you've developed a right to own and keep.

-Adverse possession is an age-old legal concept that can be traced back to early Britain.
+Adverse possession is an age-old legal concept from Britain.
 It has continued into modern times as a way to achieve a fair result when one owner has neglected or forgotten about a piece of land while another has been using or caring for it for so long that to make that person leave would be unfair, or create hardship.

 Adverse possession in Michigan is regulated by state statute as well as by the courts.
 They make sure that a trespasser doesn't have too easy a time of claiming another's property, by placing the burden of proof on the trespasser.
-The legal holder of title to the land has the presumption of ownership until the adverse possessor can meet that burden.
+The legal holder of title to the land is the presumed owner until the adverse possessor can meet that burden.
 In other words, it is the trespasser's job to prove that a Michigan judge should hand over title to and ownership of the piece of land.

 As in most states, adverse possession in Michigan is established from the nature of a trespasser's possession and the length of time they possessed the land.
 A trespasser's possession must be: